 None of them contained fresh fruit.

-How is it possible that I passed by 30-40 young kids and there was not one piece of fruit to be found?
+How is it possible that I walked past 25-30 young kids, on a hot summer day, and there was not one piece of fruit to be found?

 Nada.
 Zippo.
 Nothing!